DHCSSza/escalator-sadilar/content/event/2024/2024-11-14-annotation-workshop/index.md

 projects: []
 ---

 The final step in this series, is to cement your skills and learn about other opportunities to stay engaged and continue on your learning journey.
-Instructors will share additional information about opportunities as linguistics data annotator and more.
+Instructors will share additional information about opportunities as linguistic data annotator and more.